lucasromerodb/lucasromerodb/README.md

 # Hi there, I'm Luke

 > [!NOTE]
-> Frontend Engineering at [Profound](https://www.tryprofound.com/), ex Director of Engineering at [Aerolab](https://aerolab.co), ex Industrial Designer, CG Artist and Game Dev enthusiast
+> Frontend Engineer at [Profound](https://www.tryprofound.com/), ex Director of Engineering at [Aerolab](https://aerolab.co), ex Industrial Designer, CG Artist and Game Dev enthusiast

 Based in Buenos Aires, I bring over 10 years of experience in software development and leadership.
 After several years as a Frontend Engineer, I transitioned into leadership roles, including Director of Engineering.
 Recently, I’ve returned to my technical roots, now focused on hands-on development at Profound, where I’m committed to improving the product and driving innovation.